bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

     -   @SRR594215.2/1
     -   TGTACCTTGAGAGGAAGCACCGGCAAACTTCGTGCCAGGAGCCGCGGTAATACGAGGGGTGCAAGCGTTGTTCGGAATTACTGGGCGGACAGGGAGAGGT

 ### Step 1.
-Remove adaptor sequences, trim and remove low quality sequence
+Remove adaptor sequences and trim low quality sequences.

 Trimmomatic can rapidly identify and trim adaptor sequences, as well as identify and remove low quality sequence data - you can download and install on your own computer from their project [website](http://www.usadellab.org/cms/?page=trimmomatic).
 As a reference database for identifying contaminating vector and adaptor sequences we rely on the UniVec\_Core dataset which is a fasta file of known vectors and sequencing adaptors derived from the NCBI Univec Database.
 Please download it into your working directory first.